jimvickery/android_tip_calculator/README.md

-Also, Android users can download this calculator free on their android devices at: https://play.google.com/store/apps/details?id=com.investprofits.jimvickery.tipcalculator
+### Android users can download this calculator free on their android devices at:
+https://play.google.com/store/apps/details?id=com.investprofits.jimvickery.tipcalculator